Pennsylvania Farm Bureau

 Agricultural operations are allowed, and encouraged, to remain in operation during the pandemic to ensure a safe and accessible food supply.
 However, farms are facing a number of new challenges as a result of COVID-19, including market disruptions, a sharp decline in commodity prices, labor shortages and delays in food processing.

 Click here for American Farm Bureau Federation's information on how COVID-19 is affecting agriculture on a national level.

 PFB has compiled the following information related to guidance, changes, and resources that relate to agriculture during this time.

 Gov. Tom Wolf has established a three-phase reopening plan that mirrors the colors of a stoplight.

 - In the red phase, only businesses that are considered “life-sustaining” or that have been granted waivers may keep their physical locations open and residents are subject to stay-at-home orders.
 Restaurants and bars may offer carry-out or delivery only.

 - In the yellow phase, many businesses may reopen and stay-at-home orders are lifted but aggressive mitigation and social distancing measures remain in effect, including the requirement for employees and customers to wear masks at businesses.
 Telecommuting must continue when feasible and gatherings of more than 25 people are prohibited.
 Bars and restaurants may offer limited, outdoor dining only.
 Indoor recreation, entertainment and personal care businesses must remain closed.

-- In the green phase, all businesses may open and aggressive mitigation measures are lifted but all residents and business must follow Centers for Disease Control and Pennsylvania Department of Health guidelines.
+- In the green phase, most may open and some mitigation measures are lifted but all residents and business must follow Centers for Disease Control and Pennsylvania Department of Health guidelines.